hilts-vaughan/hilts-vaughan.github.io/_posts/2019-03-07-things-i-miss-from-using-mac-os-for-work-and-things-i-wish-i-had-better-using-mac-os.md

 ---
 layout: post
 comments: true
-title: Swapping from macOS and Linux, work to home... things I miss from each each platform
+title: Swapping from macOS and Linux, work to home... things I miss from each platform
 categories:
 - blog
 ---